Little Sisters of the Poor v. Price

 Share this Case

-Following oral arguments, the government admitted to the Court that it could provide the services in ways other than those required in the contraception mandate.
+Following oral arguments before the Supreme Court, the government admitted to the Court that it could provide the services in ways other than those required in the contraception mandate.
 It also admitted that the mandate required the Little Sisters’ participation and the use of their plan.
 This admission meant the Court did not need to decide on the merits of the government’s original argument that its interests should override the Little Sisters’ religious liberty.
 With the government’s admission, the path was cleared for the Supreme Court to tell the lower courts to reconsider their rulings in light of the government’s admissions and help ensure the government settled “on an approach that accommodates” the Little Sisters’ beliefs.

 Frequently Asked Questions